 As institutional investors, ABP/APG and GPFG should, consistent with their stated policy commitments to corporate social responsibility, urge POSCO to address the breaches cited in this complaint.
-Specifically, we request ABP/APG, and GPFG to elaborate on the steps they will take to prevent, through their investments in POSCO, contributing to adverse impacts, to ensure compliance with the Guidelines and their own environmental, social and corporate governance (ESG) criteria.
+Specifically, we request ABP/APG, and GPFG to elaborate on the steps they will take to prevent, through their investments in POSCO, contributing to adverse impacts, to ensure compliance with the Guidelines and their own ESG criteria.